fedeericodl/discord-update-classnames/README.md

 **:warning: Never manually edit these files - changes will be overwritten**

-- [`moduleClassNames.json`](https://github.com/fedeericodl/discord-update-classnames/blob/data/moduleClassNames.json): current canary build's class names organized by module ID.
+- [`buildInfo.json`](https://github.com/fedeericodl/discord-update-classnames/blob/data/buildInfo.json): unique hash and the built at timestamp of last processed canary build.
 - [`classNamesMap.json`](https://github.com/fedeericodl/discord-update-classnames/blob/data/classNamesMap.json): tracks and maps the old class names with the updated ones.
 Updates on this file occur automatically once class names hashes on that exact module ID got changed; this means, if a class name got moved to another module, it won't be updated here, due to the module ID being different.
-- [`VERSION_HASH`](https://github.com/fedeericodl/discord-update-classnames/blob/data/VERSION_HASH): unique hash of last processed canary build.
+- [`moduleClassNames.json`](https://github.com/fedeericodl/discord-update-classnames/blob/data/moduleClassNames.json): current canary build's class names organized by module ID.

 ## Disclaimer